nikitinay/lambda/README.md

 - [x] Modify your code to provision a SNS topic with terraform.
 - [ ] Extend the above lambda function to fetch the latest blocks and send a notification to an SNS topic for each new block.

 The task is partially done.
-The functions fetches the latest block from the api https://blockchain.info/latestblock and writes it to console.
+The function fetches the latest block from the api https://blockchain.info/latestblock and writes it to console.

 ## TODO
 - [ ] Add trigger for function.